zakcali/wos-lite-api-nodejs/README.md

 AHCI publications don't have quartile values, so marked with AH Quartile values changes every year, so don't trust quartile values for articles published outside of 2019-2020 period

-there weren't an example for nodejs, but for php, python, and ruby:
+there weren't examples for nodejs, but for php, python, and ruby:

 https://gist.github.com/pol/1321660